angus-mackenzie/TOA/TOA1.md

 * Simplicity
 * Generality: range of inputs, special cases
 * Optimality: no other algorithm can do better
-# History
-* 1600 BC - Babylonians developed algorithms for factorization and square roots
-* Euclid developed numerous algorithms
-* Printing press, invented by Gutenberg in 1448, as the most important invention in history.
-* Fibonacci
-    * Leonard Fibonacci, Italian
-    * Responsible for introducing the decimal system in the 15th century.
-    * Also made the Fibonacci series.
 # Typical Algorithmic Problems
 * Sorting and Searching
 * String Processing